-Communication and the Environment, CMJ 107
+Communication and the Environment, CMJ 107, Fall 2015-2017

-Environmental Communication, CMJ 407
+Environmental Communication, CMJ 407, Fall 2015-2016

 This upper division undergraduate course encourages students to reflect on how communication shapes human perceptions of and relations to the environment.
 The course explores social constructions of nature; complex interactions between media and environments; and public participation and collaboration to address why EC matters and how to participate in this field as a student, scholar, and practitioner.
 Through readings, course discussions, field trips, and semester-long projects including a reflective Oikos journal and service learning project, students learn how to address and change unsustainable ways of communicating with environments.

-Environmental Communication, Graduate seminar, CMJ 580
+Environmental Communication, CMJ 580, Spring 2017

 This course considers the interconnections between humans and environments and how communication fundamentally shapes these connections through the development of shared systems of meaning, interpersonal and ecological relationships, mediated messages, decision making and collaboration, and social-environmental justice movements.
 Through readings, seminar discussions, engaged learning projects, and a semester long research project, students will explore the history and interdisciplinary body of scholarship that comprises EC and become prepared to contribute to the growth of this field as researchers and practitioners.

-Rhetorical Ethnography, Graduate seminar, CMJ 593
+Rhetorical Ethnography, CMJ 593, Spring 2016